Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Key down event.
 It maps the event to an intent and dispatches it
       to an entry in the fnIntent_handlers array.
      3. fnDisp_state
-      Paint event, It paints the base state of the mode associated with its data.
+      Paint event, It paints the base state of the activity-context associated with its data.
-     4. fnOn_load
+     4. fnOn_engage
-      Called when the mode is pushed onto the modemanager.
+      Called when the activity-context is pushed onto the ACmanager.
-      Any initialization code for the mode goes here.
+      Any initialization code for the activity-context goes here.
-     5. fnOn_unload
+     5. fnOn_disengage
-      Called when the mode is popped off the modemanager.
+      Called when the activity-context is popped off the ACmanager.
-      Any exit code for the mode goes here.
+      Any exit code for the activity-context goes here.
      6. fnSerialize
-      Called by the mode manager when mode's state needs to be loaded or stored.
+      Called by the ACmanager when activity-context's state needs to be loaded or stored.
-      The mode stores to or loads from a file it's state.
+      The activity-context stores to or loads from a file it's state.
      7. fnIntentHandler[40]
       Called by fnKybd_map to initiate intent handling
-      and by modemanager::disp_update to complete display update of the screen.
+      and by ACmanager::disp_update to complete display update of the screen.

-   - The base SMode struct's init provides implementations for (i), (iv), and (v).
+   - The base SActivityContext struct's init provides implementations for (i), (iv), and (v).
-    A concrete mode provides for the rest and may override the base (i), (iv) and (v).
+    A concrete activity-context provides for the rest and may override the base (i), (iv) and (v).
     Now go back to new_src_edr (Ctrl-left).
     pSrcEdr->init.
-    As you can see, SModeSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
+    As you can see, SACSrcEdr's init loads (i),(ii),(iii),(iv) and (vi) fn ptrs
     with it's own implementation.
     It also loads all the intent handler fns.
     Open the enum{...} at 7247.
-    This is an enumeration of the intent handlers for SModeSrcEdr.
+    This is an enumeration of the intent handlers for SACSrcEdr.
     They all start with SEI_ to make them globally unique.
     Close the enum.
     PgDn to void load_intents() {...}
     Open it.
 This is where the intent handlers are loaded.
 Close it.

-   - Now we'll peep inside some of these mode behavior implementation fns.
+   - Now we'll peep inside some of these activity-context behavior implementation fns.
     Scroll up to SrcEdr->init() and goto src_edr_map.
     Open 7456.
     Here src_edr_map is detecting the intent SEI_UPDATE_CARET and dispatching it.
     Close 7456.
     Let's look at that intent handler.
     Go back.
 Go Back.
 Go Back.
 Go Back.
-    Close modal_init().
+    Close engageUI_init().
-    Close(BLOCK) INITIALIZING AND EXITING MODAL
+    Close(BLOCK) INITIALIZING AND EXITING ENGAGEUI
-    Open (BLOCK) THIS APP'S PRIMARY MODE, (SUB_BLOCK) INTENT_HANDLERS
+    Open (BLOCK) THIS APP'S PRIMARY ACTIVITY-CONTEXT, (SUB_BLOCK) INTENT_HANDLERS
     Open src_edr_update_caret
     This is the intent handler for SEI_UPDATE_CARET.
     You may study this code then close it and its sub-block and block.

     Finally we'll look at src_edr_disp_state.
     You will find src_edr_disp_state inside
-    (BLOCK) THIS APP'S PRIMARY MODE (SUB_BLOCK) MODE IMPLEMENTATION FNs.
+    (BLOCK) THIS APP'S PRIMARY ACTIVITY_CONTEXT (SUB_BLOCK) ACTIVITY-CONTEXT IMPLEMENTATION FNs.

 Note:
-In navigating Modal source code, we only keep open
+In navigating EngageUI source code, we only keep open
 the section of code we're currently studying.
 This is facilatated by the summarization mechanisms and the goto mechanisms.

-## Building your own Modal GUI App
+## Building your own EngageUI App
 We suggest taking the walkthrough in the section above before reading this section.
-A simple Modal app has a single mode of operation
+A simple EngageUI app has a single activity-context
 which defines the behavior of the app from when it's launched till it is exited.
-Within this mode of operation's interaction time
+Within this primary activity-context's interaction time
-pop-up modes may pop up and go away.
+pop-up activity-contexts may pop up and go away.
 The function of these pop-ups is to take care of common extensions
-to the base behavior of a primary mode of operation.
+to the base behavior of a primary activity-context.
-To create your own Modal app using ModalWX.cpp as a template,
+To create your own EngageUI app using EngageWX.cpp as a template,
 you define data structs for the data your app will process.
-Then you you define your primary mode of operation that will process this data.
+Then you you define your primary activity-context that will process this data.
-As part of this definition, you may use pop-up modes provided by the toolkit.
+As part of this definition, you may use pop-up activity-contexts provided by the toolkit.
 So, you would replace everything in (BLOCK) THIS APP's DATASTRUCTS
-and everything in (BLOCK) THIS APP'S PRIMARY MODE
+and everything in (BLOCK) THIS APP'S PRIMARY ACTIVITY-CONTEXT
-with you own data structs and primary mode.
+with you own data structs and primary activity context.
 For now, you can do this using your existing IDE.
-Our next release due Oct 06 will make ModalWX an IDE.
+Our next release due Oct 06 will make EngageWX an IDE.

 ## Next Development Step:
 1. Source code editing.
 2. Build and fix compile/link time errors and warnings.
 3. Debug.
-This will make ModalWX a standalone IDE for building Modal apps based on wxWidgets.
+This will make EngageWX a standalone IDE for building EngageUI apps based on wxWidgets.
 I estimate this will take 3 months so next release is scheduled for Thursday, Oct 06.

-## Modal & WIMP mix and match
+## EngageUI & WIMP mix and match
-Since a Modal UI is implemented entirely within a wxWindow subclass,
+Since an EngageUI is implemented entirely within a wxWindow subclass,
-it is possible to incorporate a Modal UI window into a regular WIMP style app
+it is possible to incorporate an EngageUI window into a regular WIMP style app
-using wxAUI with the Modal UI in one layer and a WIMP UI in another layer.
+using wxAUI with the EngageUI in one layer and a WIMP UI in another layer.
 Effectively mixing these 2 styles of UI design.

 ## A note on code quality